thycotic/privman-docs/install/agents/agent-inst-mac.md

 The Bundled Mac Agent DMG + PKG installer is available for macOS systems.
 You can use this installer directly on individual endpoints for testing or for production environments.

+## Sudo Plugin

+In support of Big Sur the macOS agent install also installs the macOS sudo plugin at `/usr/local/libexec/sudo`.
+The plugin is own by root and it's configuration is located at `/etc/sudo.conf`.

+Refer to the [Sudo Plugin](../../computer-groups/macOS/sudo-plugin.md) topic for details on the functionality of the plugin.

 ## Installing macOS Agents

 >**Note**: